During year 7, the following topics are covered:

 During year 8, the following topics are covered:

 Industry and Globalisation

 Students learn about different industrial sectors with a focus on cotton farming, manufacturing, ‘Fast Fashion’ and the impact of Transnational Corporations.
 They then move onto a shopping enquiry with a focus on how the shopping hierarchy has changed and the impact of Covid on this.
 Finally students learn about the quaternary sector and the future of industry in the UK.

 Students will learn about world population growth and issues resulting from this growth such as an ageing population in the UK.
 The students will complete an in depth study on China and their controversial population control program.
 The unit will then end with migration and refugees.

 Students learn about the meaning of geology, rock formation and how both geology and glaciation are interlinked to create specific landscapes in the UK.
 Students will also learn about palaeontology and the geological timescale explaining significant extinction events in Earth’s history.

 Students learn about both finite and renewable resources and their global importance.
-They will look at the social, economic and environmental impacts of resources around the world with a focus on the Middle East.
+They will look at the social, economic and environmental impacts of specific resources around the world.

 Students learn about the formation of diamonds and their location.
 They will then create a country study on Sierra Leone, looking at its development and the issue of conflict diamonds in the country.